 Most yarn manufacturers make it easy for you to determine the weight of a particular yarn.
 Many of the mass-produced yarns use the yarn standards ranking system and will have the number and weight printed right on the label.

 If you're still having trouble figuring out a yarn weight, the clerks at your craft store should be able to answer any questions you have.
-You also can search for specific brand yarn weights online, where you're sure to find other knitters in search of the same information.
+You also can search for specific brand yarn weights online—most manufacturers provide this information.